-Our peer group for 2018 executive compensation decisions was updated in 2017 to reflect the acquisition of Fleetmatics Group PLC, Infoblox, Inc., Interactive Intelligence Group, Inc. and NeuStar, Inc. Our Compensation Committee added 8x8 Inc., Imperva, Inc., RingCentral, Inc. and Shutterstock Inc. as peer group companies based on the similarities of their business offerings, financial profile, market capitalization and profitability with those of our Company.
-As a result of these changes, we believe the peer group utilized for purposes of 2018 executive compensation decisions was representative of companies that we compete with for executive talent.
-When making compensation decisions for our NEOs, our Compensation Committee also reviews published survey and peer group compensation data for other software/services companies or companies that operate in the mobile networking space.
-Competitive market practices is an important factor in our Compensation Committee's decision-making process, although its decisions are not entirely based upon these factors and it is not bound by any target specific compensation levels derived from peer group data.
+Our Compensation Committee reviewed the companies in our 2019 peer group in early 2020 in connection with its determination of the companies in our peer group for 2020 executive compensation decisions and, in consultation with Deloitte, eliminated Carbonite, Inc., FireEye, Inc., Hubspot, Inc., Imperva, Inc., MicroStrategy, Inc., Shutterstock, Inc. and Yext, Inc. because they were acquired or it was concluded they were no longer a match with the Company's line of business and on-going strategy.
+To replace these companies, our Compensation Committee added Alarm.com Holdings, Inc., Medallia, Inc., Mimecast Limited, Model N, PROS Holding, Inc., Q2 Holdings, Inc., Upland Software, Workiva, Inc. and Zoom Video Communications as companies in our peer group and PegaSystems as a peer company other than our chief executive officer compensation, based on the similarities of the business offerings, financial profile, market capitalization and profitability of these companies with those of our Company.
+As a result of these changes, we believe the peer group utilized for purposes of 2020 executive compensation decisions was representative of companies that we compete with for executive talent.
+When making compensation decisions for our NEOs, our Compensation Committee also reviews published survey and peer group compensation data for other software/services companies or companies that operate in the same space as our Company.
+Competitive market practices are an important factor in our Compensation Committee's decision-making process, although its decisions are not entirely based upon these factors.
 Rather, our Compensation Committee reviews and considers the peer group and other survey data to obtain a general understanding of current competitive compensation practices.
-Additionally, reviewing the peer group and survey compensation data enables our Compensation Committee to accomplish our goal of paying our NEOs what is appropriate and necessary to attract and retain qualified and committed executives while incentivizing achievement of our corporate goals while conserving cash and equity.
+Additionally, reviewing the peer group and survey compensation data enables our Compensation Committee to accomplish our goal of paying our NEOs what is appropriate and necessary to attract and retain qualified and committed executives while incentivizing achievement of our corporate goals and conserving cash and equity.